-A number of key historical political figures in post-independence Africa were educated at Oxford.
-These include two former presidents and one former prime minister of Ghana:
+A number of key historical political figures in post-independence Africa and key academics were educated at Oxford.
+These include:

-Nigeria’s most famous Oxford graduate is General Emeka Ojukwa, who led the ill-fated secessionist struggle of Biafra shortly after Nigerian independence.
+- General Emeka Ojukwa, led the ill-fated secessionist struggle of Biafra shortly after Nigerian independence

-- Zimbabwe born Aaron Sloman, a pioneering thinker in the area of artificial intelligence
+- Aaron Sloman, Zimbabwe-born pioneering thinker in the area of artificial intelligence